 Irv wrote IT is IT.
 For an intense half-hour, all the attendees (adjuster trainees up to Claims Managers) asked what is IT?
 We were told you will know IT when you see IT.
 No definitions or attributes were given to the group on what was IT other than without IT, most adjusters will struggle with the normal heavy workload.

 You can see here the most common duties of an adjuster.

 Over the last 30 years since I heard that term, I always tried to look for IT when I moved up through the ranks and now as a consultant.
-You cannot: